davidebolo1993/VISOR/README.md

 _An example .bed file is included in Examples/example.bed_

-## VISOR HACk Outputs

-A fasta (.fa) for each haplotype in the output folder (pathout/h1.fa and pathout/h2.fa) containing specified alterations.

 ### ALT FIELD

 VISOR HACk allows users to generate different type of variants specified in the ALT field: